 Šibenik bus schedules

 First, select “Odaberite tip linije”, which means “Select line type”.
 Within that menu, you will then have three options:

 - Međugradski prijevoz (intercity transport)

 - Gradski prijevoz (city transport)

-The current schedule for city bus lines can be downloaded here.
+The current schedule for city bus lines can be downloaded here and here.
 Be sure to check the schedule before taking the bus if you’re not familiar with it because some lines don’t run on holidays and weekends.